-- RM-2.2.14 Termination under any other circumstances allowed under the agreement must give licensees a sufficient notice period in which they can effect a smooth transfer of the service to another provider or bring it back in-house. - RM-2.2.15 In the event of termination, for whatever reason, the agreement must provide for the return of all customer data where required by licensees or destruction of the records.
+Termination under any other circumstances allowed under the agreement must give investment firm licensees a sufficient notice period in which they can effect a smooth transfer of the service to another provider or bring it back in-house.

+In the event of termination, for whatever reason, the agreement must provide for the return of all client data - where required by investment firm licensees - or destruction of the records.

-Cloud Services
+Cloud services